malmason/malmason/README.md

 ## About Me 💻

-I am an aspiring Web Developer and am also a Database Designer/Developer.
+I am an aspiring Web Developer and a Microsoft Access/SQL Server Database Designer/Developer.
 I am currently learning [Full Stack Web Development](https://bootcamp.uconn.edu/) at the UCONN School of Engineering in their 6 month Bootcamp program.

 ## Skills/Languages 🗒️
 - HTML/CSS